compasjs/compas/docs/features/postgres-and-s3.md

 ## Starting PostgreSQL

 First that we need to make sure we have a running PostgreSQL instance.
-Compas helps here, by managing a Docker based PostgreSQL server.
+Compas helps here, by managing a Docker-based PostgreSQL server.
 Previously you have already installed `@compas/cli`, which contains the necessary commands.

 ```shell